Our Careers Leader at Saint John Wall Catholic School is Mrs Crooks

 - Future Talent Live - click here to visit website

 We have a range of prospectuses from Universities, Colleges and Sixth Forms available for pupils to view in our Learning Resource Centre.

 In order to strengthen motivation, aspirations and attainment right from the very beginning of our Year 7s journey at Saint John Wall Catholic School, we invite each pupil to whole heartily participate in our careers programme.
 During this academic year this entails an opportunity to rediscover themselves in a project that focuses on 'All about me', a 'Dragons Den' style House Competition, as well as chances to participate in workshops that focus on engineering and STEM.

 Year 8 are beginning to consider their GCSE option subjects.
-To prepare them for this next step on the journey to their vocation, students will have the opportunity to discuss their skills and personal qualities in form.
-Form activities will provide students with the opportunity to develop their understanding of the options process through forward-planning and the identification of direct links between skill-sets, subjects and careers.
+To prepare them for this next step on the journey to their vocation, pupils will have the opportunity to discuss their skills and personal qualities in form.
+Form activities will provide pupils with the opportunity to develop their understanding of the options process through forward-planning and the identification of direct links between skill-sets, subjects and careers.

 All Year 8 pupils will have the opportunity to an interview with the school's careers advisor and the things they learn will be developed during cross-curricular vocation themed days throughout the year.
-As this year's Catholic Life Focus is 'Saints', students will also get the opportunity to analyse the lives of key Saints and the way that Saints were able to determine their vocational path.
+As this year's Catholic Life Focus is 'Saints', pupils will also get the opportunity to analyse the lives of key Saints and the way that Saints were able to determine their vocational path.

 Year 9 will have to start thinking about careers and their post 16 courses.
 They will have time in form to discuss what skills they have and what job they want to do when they are older.
 Their form tutor will go through a careers booklet with them.
 They will also fill in the questionnaire on the prospect website (https://www.prospects.ac.uk/planner) and make an account on there.
 Sixth form colleges will be coming into school during the year and pupils have the chance to speak to them about their future.
 This will happen during a careers fayre.
 Any pupils that request extra support can have interviews with careers advisers.